ELA (ELA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 ELA Historical Price

-According to the latest data gathered on ELA live price page, the current price of ELA is 1.475USD.
+According to the latest data gathered on ELA live price page, the current price of ELA is 1.367USD.
 The circulating supply of ELA(ELA) is

 In the past 24 hours, ELA has shown a price movement of